-To get a sense of the contribution of these factors on average, Figure 8 displays the midterm gap decomposition averaged across all midterm years.
-As shown, the Presidential penalty mechanism appears to play the largest role, with the midterm gap falling from 4.5 percent on average to 2.4 percent in the absence of this mechanism.
+To get a sense of the contribution of these factors on average, we next average these contributions across all midterm years.
+According to these calculations, the Presidential penalty mechanism plays the largest role, with the midterm gap falling from 4.5 percent on average to 2.4 percent in the absence of this mechanism.
 The fact that midterm gap falls significantly when removing the Presidential penalty mechanism implies that this mechanism is important in explaining the midterm gap.
 In particular, we can say that this mechanism explains 47 percent of the midterm gap when averaged across years.
 In the absence of either of the other two mechanisms, by contrast, the midterm gap falls to 3.3 percent.
 Thus, we can say that surge and decline and mean reversion in voter ideology each explain 27 percent of the midterm gap.